Green procurement clauses and a checklist to make a standard supplier agreement focus on emissions across a value chain.

 g) [Cooperate and collaborate: standard provisions]

-h) Other elements applied from the Net Zero Drafting Checklist.
+h) [Other elements applied from The Chancery Lane Project’s Net Zero Drafting Checklist].